Survey Software / Types of survey

 Offline Surveys

-Types of Offline Surveys include paper surveys, kiosk, face-to-face interviews, or digital devices that run without a steady internet connection and sync data later.
+Offline surveys include paper questionnaires, kiosks, face-to-face interviews, or digital devices that operate without a stable internet connection and sync data later.
+They can be designed online using a survey platform, then distributed through offline methods.

 Pros